fabric-testbed/fabric-docker-images/elk-ssl-xpack/README.md

 exit
 ```

-## 6.3 Update `logstash.conf` file
+## 6.3 Update `logstash.yml` file

-Change password of `xpack.monitoring.elasticsearch.password` in the `logstash/config/logstash.conf` file.
+Change password of `xpack.monitoring.elasticsearch.password` in the `logstash/config/logstash.yml` file.
 The password has been automatically generated in the previous step.

 ```bash
 xpack.monitoring.elasticsearch.username: logstash_system